gardener/gardener/docs/extensions/shoot-health-status-conditions.md

-# Contributing to shoot health status conditions
+# Contributing to Shoot Health Status Conditions

 Gardener checks regularly (every minute by default) the health status of all shoot clusters.
 It categorizes its checks into four different types: